GSA/idmanagement.gov/_sell/ficampc.md

 The GSA IATAD will use existing resources to verify vendor submissions.
 The anticipated effort is low based on an initial vendor market review.

 1. **Application** – A vendor completes the [product criteria questionnaire](#product-criteria-questionnaire) and submits to ICAM at gsa.gov.
-The vendor enters into an agreement with GSA outlining roles and responsibilities for product listing, however, third-party criteria will be used for vetting.
+This questionnaire is attached to a [vendor agreement]({{site.baseurl}}/docs/ficampc-vendor-agreement.docx) with GSA outlining roles and responsibilities for product listing, however, third-party criteria will be used for information vetting.

 2. **Processing** – Applications are processed on the first of every month and monthly updates will be provided.
 The schedule is adjusted based on volume of submissions or other factors.